Simsz/Discord-SteamBan-Notifier/README.md

 - `logs`
 - - Type: String
 - - Description: Discord channel ID where to log bot information.
 All console logs, warns & errors will be logged in there
+- `emojis`
+- - Type: Object
+- - Description: The Emoji ID for the `checkmark` and `cross` key
+- `activities`
+- - Type: Array of objects
+- - Description: List of activities to display on the bot.
+Follow the example
+- `activitiesSwitchDelay`
+- - Type: Integer
+- - Description: Amount of milliseconds to wait before switching between activities
+- `maintenance`
+- - Type: Boolean
+- - Description: Enables maintenance mode and only allows the owner to interact with the bot

 ### Config example: